aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    VaspSiRelax = CalculationFactory('cusp.vasp').get_builder()

 Using the returned builder we can now simply add our inputs to the calculation.
-For the VASP code and the required calculation inputs, setup in the previours step, this could look like the following
+For the VASP code and the required calculation inputs, setup in the previous step, this could look like the following

 .. code-block:: python